chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 Fundamentally, I don't feel like a programmer anymore.
 Am I still myself when I vibe code?

-## Generation, or Creation?
+## Generation, Reproduction or Creation?

 > What I cannot create, I do not understand.
 > -- Richard Feynman

 This statement has haunted me since I started thinking seriously about AI-generated code.
 I'm increasingly convinced that AI programming is more like searching through other people's code than creating something new.
-The creation is an illusion, a parlor trick of recombination.
+The creation is an illusion, a [mechanistic reproduction](https://en.wikipedia.org/wiki/The_Work_of_Art_in_the_Age_of_Mechanical_Reproduction) of combinatorial possibilities.

-From a constructivist learning theory perspective, programming should be a perfect learning experience.
+Programming should be a creative act.
 The programmer assembles code through trial and error, gaining understanding through reflection.
-AI short-circuits this process by feeding knowledge directly to the user.
+The learning is in the loop.
+AI short-circuits this loop by feeding knowledge directly to the user.
 This is the core of my hypothesis on "[AI fatigue](./20240201-ai-fatigue)," where validating a solution without deriving it by hand causes extreme cognitive dissonance.
 The damage of this lack of understanding hasn't fully manifested yet, but I suspect we're producing a generation of people who can't think independently, a kind of thought slavery to AI.

-Consider ChatGPT's [study mode](https://openai.com/index/chatgpt-study-mode/), which educators and students have embraced.
+Consider ChatGPT's [study mode](https://openai.com/index/chatgpt-study-mode/), which educators and students have already embraced.
 Students still passively wait for AI to assess their knowledge, challenge them with questions, nudge them toward the right direction.
 They lose the ability to self-assess, self-challenge, self-correct.
-I also believe that we are piling technology onto a shaky foundation that is our educational system since the industrial age.
-If homework is assigned such that students prefer cheating with AI, the design of the homework is broken.
-We need to think about creating engagement with intrinsic motivation, not tasks to fulfill.
+In 10 years, what research questions will this generation of students ask that can fundamentally advance the human knowledge?
+Or are we creating an echo chamber of recycled thoughts?

+Children (and adults) need to **learn**, but our system is optimized to **educate**.
+We know our curriculum is broken when students feel like cheating with AI is the way to go.
+This is [not the first time](https://en.wikipedia.org/wiki/The_Social_Network) big techs are pitching a technology to solve the problems created by itself.
+Instead of pouring more GPUs hours and CO2 emissions to detect AI and prevent cheating, we need to think about creating engagement with intrinsic motivation.

 > People don't get ideas; they make them.
 > -- Mitchel Resnick